hjkgrp/SESAMI_web/README.md

 `python app.py`
 3. Upload `AIF` or `CSV` formatted data.
 4. Click `Run calculation` and wait a few seconds.

+Note, the front end of the website is [index.html](index.html) and the backend is [app.py](app.py).
+The backend makes use of routines in the folder [SESAMI](/SESAMI), which contains the SESAMI 1 and 2 code.

 # References
 - [Surface Area Determination of Porous Materials Using the Brunauer–Emmett–Teller (BET) Method: Limitations and Improvements](https://pubs.acs.org/doi/abs/10.1021/acs.jpcc.9b02116),